Local. Independent. Physician-Owned Since 1949.

 Fortunately, I have found another tool in my seasonal allergy fight: quercetin.

 By stabilizing mast cells, quercetin inhibits the release of histamine and other inflammatory mediators.
 Studies indicate that it works better than Cromolyn, an old asthma medication with some nasty side effects.
-The good news about quercetin is it is very well-tolerated.
+The good news about quercetin is that it is very well-tolerated.

 BACK